 Because of the cross, the day will come when creation is restored and renewed.
 In that day, we will experience work as God intended it to be.
 That is part of our future hope in Christ.

 But then something happened to corrupt the goodness of work.
 Sin happened.

 For as much as we like to look at the work God has done, do we also recognize him as the God who rests—as the God who knows the value and necessity of rest?
 In our working lives, no matter what we do, do we value our own rest?
 Do we prioritize it, giving it equal respect as our work?
 I confess not being very good at this myself.
 Yet Genesis cements rest into the fabric of creation’s rhythms.
 Thank the Lord for that!

 In the last couple of days, I have been reflecting with you on how the “frame” of Scripture helps us understand the Bible, and therefore our lives, more completely.
-In yesterday’s devotion, we noted how both the first creation in Genesis 1-2 and the new creation in Revelation 21-22 underscore the importance to God of the created world.
+In yesterday’s devotion, we noted how both the first creation in Genesis 1-2 and the new creation in Revelation 21-22 underscore the importance of the created world to God.
 And if God cares so much about creation, then certainly we should as well.
 Today, I want to consider the role of human beings in both creation stories.

 If we frame the biblical story with these verses and what follows, we will understand just how much God cares for his creation, including but not only human beings… The more we take seriously the Bible’s own frame, the more we will understand that this world matters, not just to us, but to God.
 God is not just in the business of getting human beings to heaven when we die.
 Rather, God wants the world he created and its inhabitants to flourish as much as possible.